-- a.
-O&M Response Team (ORT) Members have had 16 hours of specialized O&M training in asbestos and can perform only minor work on or around ACM (i.e., up to 3 linear feet (lf) or 3 square feet (sf) of material).
-It is a violation of State Law to exceed these amounts of friable ACM handling without additional training and certification with the Maine Department of Environmental Protection (DEP). - 4.
-ORT Members will perform their work in accordance with their training, applicable rules and regulations, and UNE policies. - Department Heads/Supervisors/Faculty: Department Heads, Supervisors, and Faculty shall inform or notify the ORT or EHS Director regarding any suspect materials or ACM requiring O&M.
+- Currently (9/13/2024) no UNE Staff are trained or authorized to be OMRT members.
+All work is conducted utilizing outside contractors. - OMRT Members have had 16 hours of specialized O&M training in asbestos and can perform only minor work on or around ACM (i.e., up to 3 linear feet (If) or 3 square feet (sf) of material).
+It is a violation of State Law to exceed these amounts of friable ACM handling without additional training and certification with the Maine Department of Environmental Protection (DEP).
+This will be an outside vendor that UNE contracts for this specialty. - OMRT Members will perform their work in accordance with their training, applicable rules and regulations, and UNE policies.

+3. Department Heads/Supervisors/Faculty:

+• Department Heads, Supervisors, and Faculty shall inform or notify the OMRT or EHS Director regarding any suspect materials or ACM requiring O&M.

-6. Resident Assistants: Resident Assistants
+4. Resident Assistants:

-- a.
-(RAs) will report any suspect materials or ACM conditions requiring O&M to Facilities Management or EHS Director. - b.
-RAs will provide the UNE Awareness Handout to affected or interested students and will provide students on their floor with information as necessary.
+- Resident Assistants (RAs) will report any suspect materials or ACM conditions requiring O&M to Facilities Management or EHS Director. - RAs will provide the UNE Awareness Handout to affected or interested students and will provide students on their floor with information as necessary.

+5. Faculty/Staff/Students:

-7. Faculty/Staff/Students: Faculty, staff, and students will report any suspect materials or ACM requiring O&M to Facilities Management or EHS Director.
+• Faculty, staff, and students will report any suspect materials or ACM requiring O&M to Facilities Management or EHS Director.